 - Soil: Equally important to the amount of sun is that the soil is well-drained.
 In other words, it never stays wet for long periods of time.
 Wet, soggy conditions are the fastest way to kill a lavender!
 If you have clay soil that drains slowly, you can still be successful with lavender if you avoid amending the soil (i.e., don’t add any compost, potting mix, etc., at planting time) and plant your lavender “high,” which is to say slightly above, rather than even with, the soil level.

-- Water: Be very careful not to overwater lavender.
+- Water: Lavender is drought-tolerant and thrives in dry soil conditions, so be very careful not to overwater.
 If your plants are hit with an irrigation system, adjust your program or the individual sprinkler head(s) that hit them so that you can control how much supplemental water they receive.

 - Mulch: We normally enthusiastically recommend a good 2-3″ layer of mulch on most perennials and shrubs, but plants that prefer life on the drier side like lavender and butterfly bush benefit from little to no mulch, as it can hold excessive moisture around the roots.
 If you do use mulch in the area where your lavender is planted, thin it out to just a light sprinkling as it nears the plant’s root zone.